sukitsubaki/sukitsubaki.github.io/_posts/2024-01-30-mental-models-for-complex-decisions.md

 scope: "Problem Solving"
 ---

-# Mental Models for Complex Decisions: Navigating Uncertainty with Clarity

 In a world of increasing complexity, the ability to make clear decisions amid uncertainty has become a critical skill.
 Mental models offer a powerful approach—simple yet profound frameworks that help transform overwhelming complexity into manageable insights.

 ## The Decision-Making Challenge